ucloud/uai-sdk/examples/tensorflow/train/cifar_simple/README.md

 you should upload files under /data/data into Ucloud file storage platform such as UFile and UFS.
 A detailed guidance on running training image on UAI-Train is given in:https://docs.ucloud.cn/ai/uai-train/tutorial/tf-mnist/train <br>

-On UAI Train platform,you can run the following command to train crnn model.<br>
+On UAI Train platform,you can run the following command to train cifar model.<br>
 ```
 /data/code/cifar10_train.py
 ```
-The program will detect whether there are cifar dataset in the path you provided automatically, if there is no cifar file , cifar dataset will be downloaded automatically.
+The program will detect automatically whether there are cifar dataset in the path you provided, if there is no cifar file , cifar dataset will be downloaded automatically.